logo

 Tolan’s book begins in 1967, when Bashir Khairi, a 25-year-old Palestinian man, returns from exile in the West Bank to knock on the door of the house in al-Ramla in Israel where he once lived.
 There, he will meet Dalia Eshkenazi, a young Israeli college student who was, until that moment, unaware of the history of her house and her country.

-The author then goes back in time to the 1930s, when Bashir’s father, Ahmad, carefully built his family’s house out of stone and planted a lemon tree in the back yard.
+The author then goes back in time to the 1930s, when Bashir’s father, Ahmad, carefully built his family’s house out of stone and planted a lemon tree in the backyard.
 Although the tree would take several years to bear fruit, Ahmad believed in patience and thought he had time to see the tree flower.

-Bashir’s family had been routed from their home in the immediate aftermath of Israeli independence in 1948 and removed from the town of al-Ramla to the West Bank.
+Bashir’s family were routed from their home in the immediate aftermath of Israeli independence in 1948 and removed from the town of al-Ramla to the West Bank.
 Living a desperate life of exile, the family fled briefly to Gaza, where Bashir’s left hand was blown off by an explosive that he believed Israeli forces had planted in the sand.
 The family returned to the West Bank, where Bashir became a lawyer.
 In the aftermath of the Six Day War, Bashir took advantage of the unsettled situation to slip back into Israel to see his old house.